mmibbetson/dn/docs/reference/configuration.md

 # Configuration File

 This document contains the details of every configuration option available in the dn configuration file.
+All values that can be set with a command-line option will override those set within the configuration file, with the exception of boolean values that have been set to true in the configuration file (they must necessarily be considered to be true even when they are not passed as an option in the command line).

 ## File Section